kyungjae-lee/engineers-notebook/operating-systems/principles-of-concurrency.md

 * **Livelock**

   A situation in which two or more processes continuously change their states in response to the other process(es) without doing any useful work.

+  Livelock is like deadlock in the sense that two (or more) processes are blocking each other but with livelock, each process is actively trying to resolve the problem on its own (like reverting back and retry).
+A livelock happens when the combination of these processes efforts to resolve the problem make it impossible for them to ever terminate.

+  e.g., A husband and wife are trying to eat soup, but only have one spoon between them.
+Each spouse is too polite, and will pass the spoon if the other has not yet eaten.

+  e.g., Two people attempting to pass each other in a corridor: Person A moves to his left to let person B pass, while person B moves to his right to let person A pass.
+Seeing that they are still blocking each other, person A moves to his right, while person B moves to his left.
+They're still blocking each other.

 * **Mutual exclusion**